 Viaduct?
 Tunnel?
 Voters say no and no

-Voters today jilted both a new viaduct and a tunnel as replacements for the crumbling Alaskan Way Viaduct.
-While the results were clear, the impact of the vote was murky.
+Seattle voters Tuesday jilted both a new viaduct and a tunnel as replacements for the crumbling Alaskan Way Viaduct.
+While the results were clear, the impact was murky.

-Nearly 100,000 ballots were counted today — more than half the total number of ballots the county expects to be returned in the all-mail election.
+Nearly 100,000 ballots were counted Tuesday — more than half the total number of ballots the county expects to be returned in the $1 million all-mail election.
 Barring a dramatic change in voting trends in the uncounted ballots, both proposals will be defeated.

 The outcome of the advisory vote will likely add momentum to a third choice that politicians kept off the ballot: the so-called surface option that would tear down the viaduct and route traffic onto downtown streets along with beefed-up transit.

 Seattle City Councilman Peter Steinbrueck, who favors that option, said he'll submit legislation today to effectively kill a tunnel by shifting $8 million in city funds that had been budgeted for a tunnel to work on designs for a surface plan.

 "This clearly opens the door to an alternative solution," said Steinbrueck, who recently announced he would not seek re-election so he could dedicate more time to fighting a new viaduct.

 But with the precise message sent by voters unclear, the future of the 54-year-old viaduct remains unsettled.